The Animations menu includes all the single and couples animations as menu buttons. To call this menu:

 Building Note: You can also add couples animations if your animations are optimal for using with the collar.
 You may have to do some testing, or use couples animations that were made for OpenCollar or made to be paired with each other.
 The animations have to be named a certain way to keep them from appearing in the Pose menu.
 Name each animation something short and descriptive, beginning with

 ~, for instance

 ~hug.
-Drag them into the Animator prim of the collar or load them into root and the collar will move them to Animator.
-Find the Animator prim and open the notecard named .couples.
+Drag them into the contents of the collar.
+Open the notecard named .couples.
 There you will see lines or “strings” configuring the animations, like this one:

 catch|~leap|~catch|0.6|_SELF_ leaps into _PARTNER_'s arms.

 (|) with no space.
 The first element (“catch”) is the name of the animation on the menu.
 The second element (~leap) is the wearer’s animation.
 The third element (~catch) is the handler’s animation.
 The fourth element (0.6) sets the distance between the two avatars.
 Note that rotation is not configurable.
 The last element is the text that is displayed when the animation is run.
 Configure your strings in the notecard to include the animations you’ve added, each on its own line.
 Save the notecard into the Animator prim.

 This locks the wearer in the current collar animation.

 Check this to force an erect posture.
 Note that the posture lock might interfere with other animations.

 Check this box and set a pose to allow the sub to walk while a collar pose is active.
 This function is not necessary if using the OpenCollar Sub AO, and may conflict with it if both are active.

 To add your own walk to AntiSlide: Choose a higher priority (such as priority 4 or 5) modifiable walk animation.
 Rename it: